 My initial sketches focused on how we might be able to guide the user by providing a set of use cases for them to choose from, based on what type of cloud they would need.

 Quickly, I jumped into digital sketching and prototyping to rough out my initial ideas and get something I could share with the product owner.
 In this prototype, the user is presented with a choice to pick a project type, which determines their cloud comparison view on the next screen.
+I used a variation of a box plot chart to try and represent lowest value, highest value and median value of the data.
+The higher values would represent higher rates of speed, and lower values equaling lower rates of speed.

 I created an alternate design approach that contained the use case selection and comparison results in the same screen.
 Additionally, users could fine-tune their selections by adjusting the levels for CPU, Memory, Disk and Network.

 Next, I increased the fidelity and style to a more finalized version.
 Had fun with a space themed “cloud control” concept, but it didn’t make the cut in the end.
+I explored multiple design concepts to help flesh out as many approaches as possible.

 With each concept, review and discussion with the team, the design continued to evolve.
 The design became more simple and focused with each iteration.
 The final wireframe consisted of a set of simple controls, selecting the OS and size.
 We also decided to add a line and area graph view to provide a different perspective of the comparison data.
+Measured the cost by Gigaflop – a unit of computing speed equal to one billion floating-point operations per second.

 One of the requirements starting out was for this to be a responsive web app, allowing users to experience the app based on the device of their choice.